YasmineBB/cycle-changes-tracker/README.md

 ![View-data-gif](https://media.giphy.com/media/2JJGvHj15yVDah8UGt/giphy.gif)

 ![View-data-gif2](https://media.giphy.com/media/KCW9tjzBch33Ofy009/giphy.gif)

+Before each table of data is presented, there is a confirmation of what each heading term means, as they have been shortened to fit the table but are still meaningful, and what question in the application they refer to.

 At the moment and for the purpose of this project, as long as you are registered and logged in with any valid details, the data viewed is all the same as it is linked via API to the two worksheets, so of course the data isn't personalised!
 In future development the data would be unique to each user.